TAN Kay Kheng heads the Firm's Tax Practice and is also a Partner in the Litigation & Dispute Resolution Group.

 • Litigation & Dispute Resolution Group

 Kay Kheng has been recognised as one of the leading 250 tax lawyers in the world by the Tax Directors Handbook (TDH250) since 2008.
-He has also been identified as one of Singapore’s leading individuals in recognition for his outstanding work in tax disputes and litigation in the Tax Controversy Leaders guide by International Tax Review.
-Kay Kheng is ranked as a leading tax lawyer in Best Lawyers and Chambers Asia-Pacific – Asia Pacific's Leading Lawyers for Business and is also recommended by The Legal 500: Asia Pacific – The Client's Guide to the Asia Pacific Legal Profession as a leading tax lawyer.
+He has also been identified as one of Singapore's Leading Individuals in recognition for his outstanding work in tax disputes and litigation in the Tax Controversy Leaders guide by International Tax Review.
+Kay Kheng is ranked as a Leading Tax Lawyer in Best Lawyers and Chambers Asia-Pacific – Asia Pacific's Leading Lawyers for Business; recognised as a Leading Individual for Tax by The Legal 500: Asia Pacific – The Client's Guide to the Asia Pacific Legal Profession and recognised as a Distinguished Practitioner by Asialaw Leading Lawyers – The Guide to Asia-Pacific's Leading Lawyers in the field of Tax.